Fail-proof masala dosa batter

 - Recipe is linked below

-Before making dosa, take the batter out of the refrigerator and let it sit at room temperature for 30 minutes.
-Add the salt, sugar, and water to get the consistency you prefer for the batter.
+- Take the dosa batter out of the refrigerator and let it sit at room temperature for 30 minutes.
+Be sure to add the salt, sugar, and water to get the consistency you prefer for the batter.

-Place the pan back on the stove and pour batter into the middle of the pan.
-Wait a few seconds and then using a utensil like THIS spread the batter outwards in a circular motion making round ridges as you continue to spiral.
+- Place the pan back on the stove (medium-high heat) and pour batter into the middle of the pan.
+Wait a few seconds and then using a utensil with a small scoop to spread the batter outwards in a circular motion making round ridges as you continue to spiral.